santosalan/laravel-crud/README.md

 }
 ```

-### Configure the app/Services/CoreApiService.php with data of the system core Lumen CRUD Server
+### If make crud the API Client configure the _app/Services/CoreApiService.php_ with data of the system core Lumen CRUD Server

 **Caution: All files will be replaced**